LearnEarnFun/Pega-Interview-Concepts/Integration Management.md

 The __Cross Origin Resource Sharing__ policy is allowed to defined the allowed origins (kind of whitelisting the IP's), allowed headers, allowed methods, and credential usage for a specific REST Service.

 Map the CORS record to a service rule.

+## What are the connect and service request processors?

+The connect and service request processors are used for the asynchronous processing of connect-soap or service-soap calls.
+These are the queue data instances, processed by the PEGA-Intsvcs agents.